The quick answer

 You might conclude that you are insolvent and want to go into Liquidation anyway, but there is a better process to do this called a Creditors Voluntary Liquidation and is where you choose the liquidator first.

 In certain cases, if you attend the Court hearing in person the judge may allow an adjournment.
-Typically this would only be granted if you think you can raise the money in the near future.
+Typically this would only be granted if you think that you can raise the money in the near future.
 Be careful though that another creditor does not take over the winding up process – as they are allowed to do this even if you have paid off the creditor who started the original winding up order.
 This is called a Change of Carriage of Petition.

 It may also be worth considering asking for a validation order from the Court – this means you can keep using your bank account before the hearing.